The

 the woman is said to be hidden in the wilderness during

-the 1260 days (years), and the leopard beast is allowed
+the 1260 days (years), and the sea beast is allowed

 to make war against the saints for 42 months (Revelation